andrewpjensen/andrewpjensen/README.md

 - 👋 Hi, I’m @andrewpjensen
-- 👀 I’m interested in national security, emerging technologies, data analysis, and the future of threats!
+- 👀 I’m interested in national security, emerging technologies, data analysis, and the future!
 - 🌱 I’m currently learning ML/DL and full stack development.
 - 💞️ I’m looking to collaborate on anything and everything related to natsec or emerging technology.
 - 📫 How to reach me - andrewpaulljensen@gmail.com